 Classrooms are developing reading areas which promote a love of reading and provide a stimulating place for children to read.

-A group of Year 6 children take part in the Reading Gladiators scheme which promotes reading at a greater depth and exposes children to texts that they may not usually choose.
+A group of Y6 children take part in the Reading Gladiators scheme which promotes reading at a greater depth and exposes children to texts that they may not usually choose.

 Pupils are reading a wider range of books as the library develops.
 Pupils are willing to read something a bit different and step out of their comfort zone.